kt3k/deploy_dir/README.md

 `deploy_dir` is a CLI command which reads the contents of a directory and package them as source code for Deno Deploy or CloudFlare workers.

-Useful for hosting small static web site in Deno Deploy or CloufFlare Workers.
+Useful for hosting small static web site in Deno Deploy or CloudFlare Workers.

 This tool is not suitable for hosting large static contents like videos, audios, high-res images, etc.